varunkumardev/amitmerchant1990.github.io/_posts/2020-8-08-how-to-set-default-value-for-attributes-anonymous-components-laravel.md

 ## The `@props` directive

-The `@props` directive can be used to specify default value for the attributes at the top of the component's Blade template.
-So, if we want to set `type` attribute's default value to `success`, we can do it like so.
+The `@props` directive can be used to specify a default value for the attributes at the top of the component's Blade template.
+So, if we want to set the `type` attribute's default value to `success`, we can do it like so.

 ```php
 @props([